zellwk/zellwk.com/src/posts/2019-01-30-write-dirty-code.md

 1. Good ideas, good work, good writing, good code, etc is hot water.
 2. Bad ideas, bad code, bad writing, bad work is cold water.

 If you want thoughts to flow, you have to turn on the tap.
-If you cencor yourself, you plug your thumb into the tap.
+If you censort yourself, you plug your thumb into the tap.

 Try turning on the tap with your thumb plugged into it.
 What happens?
 Water gets stuck.
-You won't be able to let any of your thougths flow.
+You won't be able to let any of your thoughts flow.

-If you want to make anything worthwhile, you need to stop cencoring yourself.
+If you want to make anything worthwhile, you need to stop censoring yourself.
 This begins the creation process.
 It lets water flow.

 Next, when you turn on the tap, cold water will invariably come out first.
 It doesn't matter how long you've turned the heater up for.
 This is because cold water already ready to come out.
 Hot water only comes after cold water empties.

 **You have to let your bad ideas out first because good ideas don't come until all the bad ones are gone.**

 1. You don't come to work with good ideas.
 2. You don't stare at a screen and hopefully know how to code

 Good ideas surface as you work.
-They surface only if you stop cencoring yourself.
+They surface only if you stop censoring yourself.

 Want to guess how I came up with this cold water/hot water analogy?

-I started writing this article with "I am cencoring myself right now...".
+I started writing this article with "I am censoring myself right now...".
 Look at what you're reading now.
 You're not even halfway done, and you want to read more.
 Yes? :)

 Let's continue.